shoukoo/g0.nvim/README.md

 # 🐹 g0.nvim
-A lightweight G0 neovim plugin that focuses on simplicity and efficiency
+A lightweight Golang neovim plugin that focuses on simplicity and efficiency

 ## 🗳️ Requirements
 Neovim >= 0.9.0